 R v NR – Aylesbury Crown Court 2013

 The client faced an allegation of voyeurism, and gross indecency made by a number of complainants.
-Following extensive trial preparation, the client was acquitted of all charges.
-Very unusually the jury wrote a letters following the trial expressing their dismay concerning the prosecution.
+Following extensive trial preparation, the client was acquitted of all charges (leading Counsel James Scobie QC instructed).

-R v Zoe Joseph – Lewes Crown Court 2012
+R v Zoe Joseph – Lewis Crown Court 2012

 The client was accused of hacking into her employer’s computer system and deleting a large number of sensitive emails.
 She received a suspended prison sentence.